octopus-db/documentation/docs/source/data_tables.rst

 * C14_ERRNEG -- Estimated standard error attached to an individual determination, equal to one standard deviation (1σ).
 Note that occasionally determinations have asymmetrical standard deviations.

 * C14_INF -- Is the date infinite (indistinguishable from the laboratory background).
 This field clarifies the two previous fields, where no data may be misinterpreted as an infinite measurement.
-A **predefined value set** only allows for
+A **predefined value set** only allows for 'Yes', 'No', or 'ND' (= 'no data')

 * F14C -- Proportion of radiocarbon atoms in the sample compared to that present in the year AD 1950.
 “F14C” is pMC (percent modern carbon)/100.